amadeus4dev/developer-guides/docs/resources/flights.md

 sign a contract with an airline consolidator or be accredited to issue tickets yourself.

+You can see the process step to step in this [video tutorial](https://www.youtube.com/watch?v=OEX7k6d52Ic&feature=youtu.be).

 ## Issue a ticket

 Once the booking is made, you need to complete payment.
 In most cases, you’ll